All Episodes

 I had banned Hillary's.

-I banned all of these cuts, but Oh, come on.
+I banned all of these cuts.

-That was so well planned.
+That was so well put.

 That was so funny.

-Didn't expect that.
+I didn't expect that.

-Very good, JC Owen.
+Very good, JCON.

-I mean, do you want to do you want to start it or you want me to?
+No, but our breaking news, I mean, do you want to start it or do you want me to?

-I mean, I know we weren't planning on doing this today, but I mean, in light of this weekend's news and the fact that, you know, creepy crazy Uncle Joe might actually run for president.
+I mean, I know we weren't planning on doing this today, but I mean, in light of this weekend's news and the fact that, you know, creepy, crazy Uncle Joe might actually run for president.

 I mean, I think it's important.